 Security and Locking

 Locking mechanisms and hinges for doors should be of mechanical strength sufficient to withstand stresses in normal conditions and short circuit conditions.
 It is important to select what type of locks will be best for your enclosure.
 For example, a standard lock may be suitable for a small control panel inside a manufacturing facility but a special locking system may be required to restrict public access to a large outdoor weatherproof cabinet.
 In addition, various utilities, facilities and applications have specified lock types or key types to conform to a standard for their electrical cabinets.
-IP Enclosures provide standard locks with all electrical enclosures and can provide optional locking systems and swing handles to suit any requirement.
+IP Enclosures provide standard locks with all electrical enclosures and can provide optional locking systems and swing handles to suit any requirement including electronic pushbutton and RFID locking systems.
 Common options are key lockable swing handles, padlockable swing handles, key lockable wing knobs and padlockable wing knobs.
 Keyed options are available in several barrel combinations.
 It is also important to consider the grade of material for locking systems and whether other more advanced interlocking systems are required.

 Air Conditioners, Ventilation and Rain Hoods

 Can I install an electrical panel?
 Before starting any work, please consider electrical enclosure safety and check with your local authority for regulatory requirements.
 Contractors shall engage a Licensed Electrical Contractor to perform duties and functions of Electrical Works.
-The electrical equipment and associated wiring within electrical enclosures and electrical cabinets shall comply with the relevant requirements of AS/NZ61439, AS/NZ 3000, AS/NZS 3100 and the Electrical Safety Act 2002 and associated Regulations and Codes of Practice.
+The electrical equipment and associated wiring within electrical enclosures and electrical cabinets shall comply with the relevant requirements of IEC61439, AS/NZ 3000, AS/NZS 3100 and the Electrical Safety Act 2002 and associated Regulations and Codes of Practice.